The Devils (film): Legacy

 by such critics as Richard Crouse, among others.
 Filmsite included it in their list of the 100 most controversial films ever made, and in 2015, Time Out magazine ranked it 47 on their list of the "50 Most Controversial Movies in History".

 Following his transition into experimental filmmaking, Jarman produced the Super 8 short film The Devils at the Elgin (1974).
 Described by Sam Ashby as a "hypnotic, nightmarish monochrome that loops some of the more religious iconographic moments" from Russell's original, the film was captured from a screening of The Devils at the Elgin Theater in New York City.
 Jarman noted that Maddeline's escape from Loudun in the original film's ending gave the impression that "she walks into a blizzard of ashes" when rendered on Super 8 stock.
 When screening The Devils at the Elgin at festivals or his studio, Jarman would synchronize the film to a cassette tape recording of Nico's cover version of the Doors' song "The End".

 Film historian Joel W. Finler described The Devils as Russell's "most brilliant cinematic achievement, but widely regarded as his most distasteful and offensive work."
 In 2002, when 100 filmmakers and critics were asked by Sight and Sound to cite what they considered to be the ten most important films ever made, The Devils featured in the lists submitted by Kermode and Cox; for the magazine's 2012 poll, the film appeared in the lists submitted by Kermode and Lucas, as well as those submitted by filmmaker Abel Ferrara and fellow critics Vic Pratt, Billy Chainsaw and David Sorfa.
-In 2014, Mexican filmmaker Guillermo del Toro publicly criticised Warner Bros. for censoring the film and limiting its availability in home video markets.
+In 2014, Mexican filmmaker Guillermo del Toro publicly criticized Warner Bros. for censoring the film and limiting its availability in home video markets.
+The #FreeTheDevils campaign officially began in 2014.
+The movement, created by filmmaker Dave King with Ken Russell's widow Lisi Tribble Russell, gained global traction via the hashtag and found support from prominent film figures including Guillermo del Toro, Neil Gaiman, Lloyd Kaufman and Mark Kermode.
+King would also chart the history of the film with his article What The Devils is Wrong with Warner Bros.?

-Despite the controversy around the film and its lack of an official rerelease by Warner Bros, one of the nuns makes a cameo appearance in Space Jam: A New Legacy.
+Despite the controversy around the film and its lack of an official rerelease by Warner Bros., one of the nuns makes a cameo appearance in Space Jam: A New Legacy.